0. What You'll Learn

 Some examples of companies that have gained such advantages in the past were American Airlines with its Sabre reservation system, Federal Express with its package tracking system or Reuters with its financial information network in the 1970s.
 They were able to gain a specific advantage to leapfrog the competition in one key area.

-But the barriers that proprietary applications and systems provide in the early stage against competition can dissolve quite rapidly (sometimes within just a few years), making it very unattractive to their end users and uneconomical to their owners.
+But the barriers that proprietary applications and systems provide in the early stage against the competition can dissolve quite rapidly (sometimes within just a few years), making it very unattractive to their end-users and uneconomical to their owners.
 This quickly leads the “competitive advantage” to become a liability rather than an asset.

 Nowadays, the opportunities of gaining IT advantages are already decreasing.
 Best practices are quickly being replicated in software or otherwise.
 Sure, industries and markets will continue to evolve and some will completely transform, similar to what we’ve seen in the music or media industry.
 But if it’s one thing that history has taught us over and over again, it’s that the power of infrastructural technology to transform industries and markets always decreases as its technology becomes more accessible to all.